The Brownian Spatial Coalescent: Introduction

-In \cref{sec:setup}, we set up the notation necessary to formalise some of the definitions and statements from the introduction, and introduce the framework used for the proofs, which are in \cref{sec:proofs}. \Cref{app:measurability} contains proofs of a number of technical lemmas used in \cref{sec:setup,sec:proofs}, and \cref{app:NF} contains the proof of \cref{lem:NF}, which states that the normalisation function $N^{\boldsymbol \nu}$ is continuous under certain conditions; it is conceptually straight-forward but long and technical.
+In \cref{sec:setup}, we set up the notation necessary to formalise some of the definitions and statements from the introduction, and introduce the framework used for the proofs, which are in \cref{sec:proofs}.
+Some technical proofs are postponed to the Appendix, most notably the proof of \cref{lem:NF}, which states that the function $N^{\boldsymbol \nu}$ is continuous under certain conditions; it is conceptually straight-forward but long and technical.